By Kevin Alan Lamb

 KAL: Yeah, it is.
 I recently learned that my mom has pulmonary fibrosis, which is a hardening of inside the lungs, which limits your oxygen.
 I remember where I was when I got the call… and you know people come and go but you always have this feeling that your parents will live forever until one day you realize they don’t.

-Mike: Yeah man, I’m sorry to hear that too, it’s definitely an intense thing to go through, especially the younger that you, the harder that it is.
-It’s interesting, because it was Father’s Day recently, I wrote this whole thing on my Facebook, kind of reflecting on my experience, how it’s really hard to let go, but it’s also a reminder that life is finite and it’s important to live, and be present, and with social media… everyone glued to their phones, that’s one beautiful thing about playing music festivals, especially in the jam scene, you feel so alive, and I think people are really connected in that atmosphere, and I feel like I need that more than ever, and other people do to, and a bit of my takeaway is that, you know as hard as it is to let go, it’s a good reminder that everybody is going to have their time so you really gotta make the best of it, you know?
+Mike: Yeah man, I’m sorry to hear that too.
+It’s definitely an intense thing to go through, especially the younger that you are, the harder that it is.
+It’s interesting, because it was Father’s Day recently, I wrote this whole thing on my Facebook, kind of reflecting on my experience, how it’s really hard to let go, but it’s also a reminder that life is finite and it’s important to live, and be present, and with social media… Everyone glued to their phones, that’s one beautiful thing about playing music festivals, especially in the jam scene, you feel so alive, and I think people are really connected in that atmosphere.
+I feel like I need that more than ever, and other people do too, and a bit of my takeaway is that, you know as hard as it is to let go, it’s a good reminder that everybody is going to have their time so you really gotta make the best of it, you know?

 KAL: Absolutely.
 What was the first show you played after Father’s Day?

 Mike: We haven’t yet so this is gonna be it, man.
-Electric Forest, Weekend One is going to be my first one, and to give a little context, my dad was a jazz musician, an amazing piano player, so him and I were very, very connected through music, so for me, that’s how I keep his memory alive, and I think that vibe will definitely be going through me for the weekend.
-It kind of alway is, to be honest, I keep a picture of him and I on my guitar case to kind of always remember to play honestly, and with purpose, and passion.
+Electric Forest, Weekend One is going to be my first one.
+To give a little context, my dad was a jazz musician, an amazing piano player, so him and I were very, very connected through music, so for me, that’s how I keep his memory alive.
+I think that vibe will definitely be going through me for the first weekend.
+It kind of always is, to be honest.
+I keep a picture of him and I on my guitar case to kind of always remember to play honestly, and with purpose, and passion.
 But I think those vibes will be with me a little more this weekend because I’ve kind of been reflecting on it, and thinking about him more.